 If a pilot or controller feels two aircraft have come into conflict so that safety may have been compromised they

 can file a report with the UK Airprox Board, which are available to view.

 You can check NOTAMS, charts and airfield information in the UK aeronautical information publication (UK AIP).

 Several independent sites provide online flight planning facilities.
-These include
+These include Sky Demon Light.

-UK Met Office provides information and weather specifically for GA pilots.
+The UK Met Office provides information and weather specifically for GA pilots.

 We publish a set of safety leaflets covering various aspects of GA

 Together with the General Aviation Safety Council we arrange safety evenings at airfields

 throughout the country.

-The European Aviation Safety Agency (EASA) publishes
+The European Aviation Safety Agency (EASA) publishes GA safety information.